-While you ponder donating, I thought it would be fun to share a fun DIY gift idea for those children cooped up in a hospital — a simple fishbowl customized with sea-themed doodles!
+I thought it would be fun to share a fun DIY gift idea for children (or grownups!) — a simple fishbowl customized with sea-themed doodles!
 I think watching a little fish paddling around its bowl could be a calming way to spend some time.
 And adding happy illustrations to the bowl is an easy way to make this simple gift into something special.

 Just think, a simple doodle can transform a plain fish bowl into a fun and interesting home for our finned friends — without having to buy (or clean) extra accessories.

 If you’re worried about your doodling skills, we took care of that for you.
 With the help of illustrator Stephanie Frey, we have three underwater scenes you can print off and trace on your choice of fish bowl.

 You can choose from a school of fish, the ocean floor (with pirate’s treasure!), and seaweed and coral — or choose all three!

 Ready to find out how simple it is?
 Come see!

 -printable fishbowl scenes — treasure + ship, school of fish, seaweed

 *To doodle, there are a number of marker options.
 The basic permanent marker will work although it won’t withstand scrubbing but if you’d like a change of scenery often, this marker will work fine.
 The oil-based permanent marker is what I used.
 It has better color opacity and really sticks.
 It can be removed with rubbing alcohol or acetone if you make a mistake.
 Finally, there is the option of porcelain or glass markers.
 These are made for drawing on glass surfaces and require a little oven-cure to make them permanent.
 Just follow the directions of the manufacturer.